The Philadelphia Zoo

 The pride of the Philadelphia Zoo, First Niagra Big Cat Falls, home to felines from around the world, opened in 2006.
 The lush exhibition features waterfalls, pools, authentic plantings and a simulated research station for aspiring zoologists.

-Lions, leopards, jaguars, pumas, tigers and seven new cubs are the star attractions.
+Lions, leopards, jaguars, pumas and tigers are the star attractions.

 In the neighborhood